-Film and New Media Degree with scholarships launched by the Jindal School of Journalism and Communication | www.lokmattimes.com
+Film and New Media degree with scholarships launched by the Jindal School of Journalism and Communication | www.lokmattimes.com

-Sonipat, March 24 The Jindal School of Journalism and Communication (JSJC), O.P.
-Jindal Global University (JGU), an "Institution of Eminence" as recognised by the Government of India, is admitting students to its new B.A.
+The Jindal School of Journalism and Communication (JSJC), OP Jindal Global University (JGU), an "Institution of Eminence" as recognised by the Government of India is admitting students to its new B.A.
 (Hons) Film and New Media Programme.

 According to Professor Tom Goldstein, Founding Dean of the Jindal School of Journalism and Communication, formerly Dean of the Columbia School of Journalism and the Berkeley Graduate School of Journalism, "Now, more than ever, it is crucial for young, talented minds to be exposed to the kind of broad-based academic subjects that the Jindal School of Journalism and Communication has worked so far to offer."